The annual percentage yield (APY) is the interest rate earned on an investment in one year, including compounding interest.

 Formula and Calculation of Annual Percentage Yield (APY)

-APY standardizes the rate of return.
-It does this by stating the real percentage of growth that will be earned in compound interest assuming that the money is deposited for one year.
+APY standardizes the rate of return across products.
+It does this by stating the real percentage of growth that will be earned in compound interest, assuming that the money is deposited for one year.
 The formula for calculating APY is:

 What APY Can Tell You

 Any investment is ultimately judged by its rate of return, whether it's a certificate of deposit (CD), a share of stock, or a government bond.
-The rate of return is simply the percentage of growth in an investment over a specific period of time, usually one year.
+The rate of return is simply the percentage of growth in an investment over a specific period, usually one year.

 However, rates of return can be difficult to compare across different investments if they have different compounding periods.
 One may compound daily, while another compounds quarterly or biannually.